-Following the resounding success of its first edition, the 2020 Geneva Blockchain Congress will again examine the theme of ‘from laboratory to market via ethics, regulation and governance‘, through ROI and use cases.
+Following the resounding success of its last editions, the 2021 Geneva Blockchain Congress will again examine the theme of ‘from laboratory to market via ethics, regulation and governance‘, through ROI and use cases.
 The Geneva Blockchain Congress is the only event composed of Swiss public institutions (State of Geneva, University of Geneva, Geneva Chamber of Commerce and Industry, Fongit) and representatives of the private sector.

 The core aim of the Congress is to promote a constructive and healthy exchange of views between international standard-setting bodies, national governments that create the legal frameworks, and the private sector, whose role is to develop authentic and profitable products.
 Traceability, security, cost-effectiveness and taking into account an entire ecosystem : facilitating the transition towards a more transparent and efficient economy.
 The Geneva Blockchain Congress plays a role in accompanying the economy by integrating ethical, legal and governance aspects of blockchain applications.